Nanolat/sotopless-octopress/source/index.markdown

 Toturial?
 ---------
-To check out the tutorial on deploying SoTopless on Amazon EC2 node, posting scores, getting top N users, getting the rank of a user, click [here](tutorials/cpp.html) for C++ Tutorial, [here](tutorials/cpp-api.html) for C++ API, [here](tutorials/rest.html) for REST Tutorial.
+To check out the tutorial on deploying SoTopless on Amazon EC2 node, posting scores, getting top N users, getting the rank of a user, click [here](tutorial/javascript.html) for JavaScript Tutorial, [here](tutorials/cpp.html) for C++ Tutorial, [here](tutorials/cpp-api.html) for C++ API.

 Price?
 ------
-We give 1 year Start-up Subscription for free until 08/31/2013.
+We give one year Start-up Subscription for free until 08/31/2013.
 (For one game or one gamified app, email support only.)

 1. Community Edition
 := Free, but under AGPL v3 license requiring to open source your projects.